Become a Correctional Officer

 • Socially responsible with personal honesty and integrity

-• Display empathy and cultural awareness
+• Able to display empathy and cultural awareness

 • Mature and self-confident